- Our Work

 - Biodiversity and Tropical Forestry Analysis

-Since 2007, the United States Agency for International Development and the United States Pharmacopeia Convention (USP) have been actively providing technical and professional assistance to the Philippines Food and Drug Administration, the Department of Health and the National Tuberculosis Program to strengthen the Quality Assurance and Quality Control System for medicines in the Philippines.
+Since 2007, USAID/Philippines and the United States Pharmacopeial Convention have been actively providing technical and professional assistance to the Philippines Food and Drug Administration (FDA) and the Department of Health National Tuberculosis Control Program to strengthen the Quality Assurance and Quality Control System for medicines in the Philippines.

-The assistance focuses on establishing post-marketing surveillance through the medicines quality monitoring (MQM) program to ensure the quality of tuberculosis medicines available on the market in Philippines.
-The monitoring program also aims to enhance the FDA regulatory capacity in evaluation & registration of pharmaceutical products through the introduction and build-up of internationally accepted quality standards, guidance, processes and procedures.
+The assistance focuses on establishing Post-Marketing Surveillance through the Medicines Quality Monitoring program to ensure the quality of tuberculosis medicines available in the Philippine market.
+The Medicines Quality Monitoring program also aims to enhance the FDA regulatory capacity in evaluation and registration of pharmaceutical products through the introduction and build-up of internationally accepted quality standards, guidance, processes and procedures.

-The PQM program’s main activities have been focused on (1) Establishing a mechanism for detection of poor-quality tuberculosis medicines through post-marketing surveillance; (2) Strengthening the capacity of the Philippines FDA by providing essential equipment and training; (3) Disseminating objective and up-to-date information about medicines quality and raising awareness among the general public about medicine quality issues to mobilize policy makers, regulators and health professionals.
+PQM’s main activities have been focused on (1) establishing a mechanism for detecting poor-quality TB medicines through Post-Marketing Surveillance; (2) strengthening the capacity of the FDA by providing essential equipment and training; and (3) disseminating objective and up-to-date information about medicines quality and raising awareness among the general public to mobilize policy makers, regulators and health professionals.